Seducing Sofia (Bulgaria)

-- They don’t seem to age very well compared with say Ukrainians, I encountered few women over 35 that were attractive.
+- Ukrainians age better, although you do encounter most Bulgarian women over 35 are still relatively attractive and skinny.
 So if you’re considering a long term investment, take a good look at her mother and ask yourself if you in 20 years would be happy with an approximation of that in your bed every night.

 In nightclubs in Eastern Europe what you see repeatedly is a table with a few older guys, who look like they served in a war about 20 years ago and have been drinking hard since, with some doll faced and dolled up younger girls.
 The girls dance alone, the guys just sit there trying to look tough while they drink away half their paychecks.

 Which kind of reminds me of Colombia where people also go out in large groups and the guys always pay for everything of course, but in Colombia they actually dance with each other.
 If you go out with a group of girls and spend $20 (or equivalent) on liquor for the group you will receive vigorous raggeatton inspired vertical lap dances from the girls all night long, it’s pretty fun actually.
 In Bulgaria they barely touch each other on the dance floor, the guys buying the bottles are basically just paying to be seen with the girls.
 Unless they’re hookers, and they are fucking them, but likely only after paying for the girl’s taxis to the club, paying for their drinks in the club, paying to fuck them and then paying for their taxis home.